about

 living organism

-Music runs through me, and one of my tasks is to make it flow, reminding myself that I am merely a channel of something else
+One of my tasks is to make music flow through me, reminding I am merely a channel of something else

 Diminishing awareness is the only way to let the work take shape.
 It’s the work itself that tells me how it wants to continue, so I have to put myself in listening.
 It’s a spiritual experience, I would say, asking for trust and permeability.
 But also something very physical and material.